octodemo/universe-wip/exercise.md

 </details>

-### Bonus XSS Exercise: Use Copilot to learn CodeQL
+### Bonus XSS Exercise: Use Copilot to understand CodeQL

 There is a custom codeql query written specifically for finding vue related xss vulnerabilities specific to this codebase.This query can be found in the `queries` folder.
 Use **Copilot Chat** to better understand this query?